-- Tabulated wind pressures include a 0.6 load factor for allowable stress design (ASD) and are for mean roof height not exceeding 30 feet (9.1 m) (measured vertically from grade plane to middle of roof slope), enclosed buildings, effective wind tributary area of 10 ft2 (0.93 m2) for wall corner zone, and basic wind speed determined in accordance with mapped ultimate wind speeds in ASCE 7 for the risk category of the building importance factor equal to 1.0.
-For other conditions of use, calculate wind load in accordance with Section 4.2. - 2.
-Where topographic effects occur (e.g., wind speed up due to hill-top exposure), wind load shall be calculated in accordance with Section 4.2. - 3.
-Refer to the applicable building code or the ASCE 7 standard for wind exposure descriptions (B = suburban/wooded terrain; C = open flat terrain; D = ocean/lake exposure). - 4.
-Tabulated wind pressures are for wall corner zones using an effective wind tributary area of 10 square feet.
+1. Tabulated wind pressures are for mean roof height not exceeding 30 feet (measured vertically from grade plane to middle of roof slope, enclosed buildings, and importance factor equal to 1.0.
+For other conditions of use, calculate wind load in accordance with Section 4.2.

+3. Where topographic effects occur (e.g., wind speed up due to hill-top exposure), wind load shall be calculated in accordance with Section 4.2.

+4. Tabulated wind pressures are for wall corner zones using an effective wind tributary area of 10 square feet.
 For lesser design wind pressures away from wall corner zones, refer to the applicable building code or the ASCE 7 standard.